 It suddenly became very easy to make choices and not second-guess my decisions later.
 I’m in the process of making some huge life changes, but there’s very little anxiety associated with it.
 I’m confident I’m on the right path, and I can adjust as needed to get where I want to go.

 I say this a lot, but my favorite thing about minimalism is how accessible it is to everyone.
-I helped my mom be more minimalist, which gave her the freedom to move back to California and receive the help she needed.
-She’s 76 years old.
+I helped my mom be more minimalist, which gave her the freedom to move back to the west coast and receive the help she needed.
+She’s 77 years old.
 If she can implement changes to make her life better, anyone can.